rage/programming-23/data/index.md

 ## Lectures

-The lecture captures are from years 2021 and 2022.
-Live lectures are organized on Fall 2023.
+Live lectures can be followed on Thursdays at 10:15 in [Zoom](https://helsinki.zoom.us/j/67196324222?pwd=VGVKdlA5S1pFb1pOS3QzNnRGcVBBdz09)

+The lecture recordings are shared on this page after the lectures.

-Please note, that exam dates and similar information in the lectures may not concern this year's course.
+Please note, that exam dates and similar information in the older recordings may not concern this year's course.

 <table>
   <thead>